eduardoleao052/Transformer-from-scratch/README.md

 - `utils.py` : File with helper functions and classes.
 ## 2. Running it Yourself
 ### Requirements
 - The required packages are listed on recquirements.txt.
-The numpy-based implementations of the layers are in the layers.py and model.py file, and the torch implementation is on layers_torch.py and model_torch.py.
+The numpy-based implementations of the layers are in the `numpy_implementations` folder in `layers.py` and `model.py`, and the torch implementation is on layers_torch.py and model_torch.py.
 - The torch version is a little faster, and is the one used on the run.py implementation.
 The numpy files are listed for educational purposes only.
 - To setup a miniconda virtual environment, run on terminal:
 ```